vekatze/neut/book/src/modality-and-memory.md

 1. `backup-parse(id-bin)` evaluates to a reference to (the freed) `input`
 2. `joker` holds the (dangling) reference
-3. `bin-to-hex` takes `joker` as an argument, causing an use-after-free
+3. `bin-to-hex` takes `joker` as an argument, causing a use-after-free

-To fancy the requirements of the type system `+` must be used as follows.
+To satisfy the requirements of the type system, `+` must be used as follows.

 ```neut
 define backup-parse<a>(transformer: (&binary) -> +a) -> a {